The ‘sustainable’ trend has created some unique options in floor treatments besides the traditional wood or fully carpeted floor.

 Stays cooler in the summer months

-Options to have another floor system over it
+Options to have another flooring system over it

 Generally cheaper than hardwoods